jahilldev/hypnode/README.md

 ## Element References

-If you need access to a particular node in your built tree, you can use the `ref` property, similar to other libraries that use JSX.
+If you need access to a particular node in your tree, use the `ref` property.
 For example:

 ```
 let myElement;